bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Groups the elements of a list based on the given function and returns the count of elements in each group.
+### Groups the elements of a list based on the given function and returns the count of elements in each group

 -   Use `collections.defaultdict` to initialize a dictionary.
 -   Use `map()` to map the values of the given list using the given function.
 -   Iterate over the map and increase the element count each time it occurs.

 ```py
 from collections import defaultdict